innogames/serveradmin/docs/source/extending.rst

 Running Serveradmin
 -------------------

-We provide a docker-compose setup that gives you a local development instance with 2 commands.
+We provide a docker compose setup that gives you a local development instance with 2 commands.

-First make sure you have docker-compose installed as described `here <https://docs.docker.com/compose/install/>`_.
+First make sure you have docker compose plugin installed as described `here <https://docs.docker.com/compose/install/>`_.

 Then run these two commands::

     cp .env.dist .env
-    docker-compose up
+    docker compose up

 The default values in .env.dist are sufficient however feel free to adjust them to your needs.

 You can access the web service to execute Django commands and run scripts::

-    docker-compose exec web
+    docker compose exec web

     # Example: Run Django management commands
     pipenv run python -m serveradmin -h